johnpeart/johnpeart.github.io/src/posts/blogpost/2018-12-05-national-lgbt-survey-things-that-didnt-surprise-me.md

 The survey asked respondents if they had discussed either sexual orientation, gender identity or both during their education.
 Only 3% of respondents said they had discussed **both** at school.

 I was one of the last groups of children to grow up under Section 28 of the Local Government Act 1988, which prohibited the teaching of "the acceptability of homosexuality as a pretended family relationship".
 [Research by Stonewall](https://www.stonewall.org.uk/sites/default/files/teachers_report_2014.pdf) suggests that a significant proportion of teachers still don't know that the legislation has been repealed, even though that happened more than 10 years ago.
-In that context, it's not surprising that very few respondents said they'd discussed either sexual orientation or gender identity at school, let alone both.
+In that context, it’s not surprising that very few respondents said they'd discussed either sexual orientation or gender identity at school, let alone both.

 ## 4. Hate incidents